Frequently Asked Questions

 Q. Where is Medical Assistance (MA) available?

-12 of Presbyterian Homes’ long term care centers are MA certified.
+The following Presbyterian Homes' long term care centers are MA certified.

 Minnesota: Boutwells Landing